Miami says D'Eriq King needs season-ending shoulder surgery - NewsBreak

 Miami says D'Eriq King needs season-ending shoulder surgery

-CORAL GABLES, Fla. -- Miami quarterback D’Eriq King needs surgery to repair his right shoulder and will miss the remainder of the season, a major blow to the reeling Hurricanes and their hopes of contending in the Atlantic Coast Conference.
+CORAL GABLES, Fla. — (AP) — Miami quarterback D’Eriq King needs surgery to repair his right shoulder and will miss the remainder of the season, a major blow to the reeling Hurricanes and their hopes of contending in the Atlantic Coast Conference.

 King was injured in the second half of Miami’s loss to Michigan State last month, a game that may end up marking the last appearance of his college career.
 He left the field after getting hurt, then returned and didn’t miss a series but was clearly laboring.